Oxford Labour Monitoring

 A CTG also known as a Cardiotocograph is a machine that monitors the baby's heartbeat and the uterine contractions during pregnancy and labour.
 We can listen to the fetal heart rate through a stethoscope, a Doppler hand-held device or a continuous electronic monitor.
 Electronic monitoring produces a paper strip, showing graphs of the fetal heart rate and of uterine contractions, which change with time.

-watch our WORK ON YOUTUBE
+watch VIDEOS about our WORK

-European Academy of Paediatrics Sciences 2020.
+European Academy of Paediatrics Sciences 2020

 Our Latest publications